openverse-orca/act/README.md

 3. run training as usual using act
 4. To do inference, a folder named other_envs and use_act flag are added to adapt the act codebase to orcagym rollout.
 Before inference, you should train a tiny model using orcagym because some env config are contained there.
+Make sure you are using the version of orcagym that supports act.
 Then run inference as usual using orcagym (the model file you specified won't be used if use_act enabled) and enable use_act flag.